Taishi1222/CEP146-Repo./README.md

 # My Course Portfolio

-Welcome to my academic portfolio for [Course Name]!
+## Hello everyone, Welcome to my CEP146 Repo

 ## About Me
-- Name: [Taishi Yamashita]
+- Name: Taishi
-- Major: [Computer Programming]
+- Major: Computer Programming
-- Year: [1st year]
+- Year: 1st Year
-- Favorite Programming Language: [C language]
+- Favorite Programming Language: NO IDEA.....

 ## Course Goals
-- [ ] Learn version control with Git and GitHub
+- [ ] I want to be confident using Git and GitHub for version control
-- [ ] Complete all lab assignments
+- [ ] Complete all lab assignments on time (I hope...)
-- [ ] Build a professional portfolio
-- [ ] Collaborate on group projects
+- [ ] Collaborate effectively with my group member on group projects

 ## Projects
-*This section will be updated as I complete assignments*
+*Hope this section will be updated.*